axisgroup/design-process/6-Validate/README.md

-# Validate: Test the right path
+# Validate: Refine the prototype

 Reactions to competitive demos, our assumptions for the prototype, what we were looking for and the reactions to the prototype.